Join our newsletter for updates and exclusive content!

 Sizing Your Inverter

+Next up is sizing your Inverter.
 If you will have AC power in your camper van conversion, you will need an inverter to convert DC power to AC power.
-To properly size your inverter, all you need to do is determine the max amount of AC load you will pull at any given time.
-The best way to do this is by looking at your AC Power Audit and adding up the power draws of appliances you might use together.
-Often times, the most power draw is from induction stove tops and blenders.
+To properly size your inverter, all you need to do is determine the max amount of AC load that you will pull at any given time.
+The best way to do this is by looking at your AC Power Audit (step 2 in the audit) and adding up the power draws of appliances you might use together.
+Often times, the most power draw is from induction stove tops and blenders, or other cooking appliances.

 Camper Van Inverter / Inverter Charger Recommendations